Zuikyo/ZIKRouter/Documentation/English/DesignPhilosophy.md

 Advantages of URL router:

 * Highly dynamic
-* East to manage route rules in multi platforms
+* East to manage same route rules in multi platforms
 * East to use URL Scheme

 Disadvantages of URL router:

-* Type of parameters is limited when routing, and there is no compile time check
+* Type of parameters is limited when routing, and there is no compile time checking
 * Only for view module, not for any service module
 * Can't use designated initializer to provide required parameters
 * Need to add new initializer in the view controller to support its url